sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ::: eksempel Example: Systematic search presented via search history

 Below you see an example of systematic search with explanation presented via the [search history](internlenke) in Ovid Medline.
-The search process becomes flexible and evident when searching for one search term at the time, and then combine them in the search history using AND or OR.
+The search process becomes flexible and evident when searching for one search term at the time, and then combine them in the search history using AND or OR:

 | #  | Search                                 | Results  |
 | -- | -------------------------------------- | -------- |